 Employees are legally entitled to representation throughout the grievance process.
-Eligible ATPE members may contact the ATPE Member Legal Services Department at (800) 777-ATPE (2873) for advice and assistance.

 Timeline for filing

-The most important thing to keep in mind when thinking about grieving a particular issue is that there are almost always strict and mandatory deadlines included in the grievance policy.
+There are almost always strict and mandatory deadlines included in the grievance policy.
 The timeline for an employee to file a grievance can be found in the district’s local grievance policy, along with how the district defines “days” for purposes of that timeline (e.g., calendar days or district business days).

 Again, the process outlined above is common but not necessarily applicable in all districts.
 Employees should carefully review their district’s grievance policy each school year to find specific information about the process and to see if any changes have been made since the previous school year.